belang/black_bean/doc/design_recore.rst

   simu the rtl. to be continue.

 - 2017-09-01
-  secceed in simulation in writing an data from the immediate data to special memory address.
+  succeed in simulation in writing an data from the immediate data to special memory address.
+- 2017-09-05
+  succeed in jump. change action instruction to source-target instruction. next Data register -> PC